AbrahamOO/iac-terraform-localstack-ansible/README.md

 ---

-**Happy automating!** If this helped you learn something new, that's all the thanks I need.
+Built this while learning infrastructure automation.
+Hope it helps you too.